International Student Employment

 Off Campus Employment

 Off campus employment is very limited for students in F-1 visa status.
 However, students may qualify for practical training or severe economic hardship work authorization to work up to 19.5 hours per week (part-time) while school is in session.
-During the summer and when school is not in session, students can work up to 40 hours per week Please visit the International Student Program Office for information.
+During the summer and when school is not in session, students can work up to 40 hours per week Please visit the Office of International Education for information.

 Severe Economic Hardship